TommasoTarchi/autoRNAseq/README.md

 ## What you will find in this repository

-Code for each pipeline is contained in a dedicated directory in this repository.

-In particular this repo contains:
+Content of the repository (each pipeline has a dedicated directory):

 - This README file: general description of the repo.
 - [`gene_count-pipeline`](./gene_count-pipeline/): gene expression count pipeline, containing: